Fat Head Keywords – What You Need To Know

 website traffic.

-Another aspect to take into account is the cost.
+Another aspect to consider is the cost.
 Fat head keywords tend to be more expensive due to higher competition.
 On the other hand, niche keywords face less competition, resulting in lower costs for ranking.
-Your product or service type and your promotional budget are significant factors to think about.
-Nevertheless, staying current with evolving trends might demand additional research efforts for long-tail keywords.

-In comparison, long tail keywords come with lower costs, allowing you to acquire more of them and distribute them across various terms, consequently reducing the associated risk.
-In case your ranking for one keyword is lost, you still have other terms to compensate for the decrease in traffic.
+In comparison, long-tail keywords come with lower costs, allowing you to acquire more of them and distribute them across various terms, consequently reducing the associated risk.

 What are chunky middle keywords?

-Chunky middle keywords, also known as medium-tail keywords, are reasonably competitive terms that are more specific than fat head terms but less specific than niche keywords.
 This search term is generally three or four words long and is used by people who have some idea of what they want but are not sure of what exactly to search.

 For instance, when compared to the general search term “laptop,” a search query “2023 top laptops under $400” will give you very specific search results.
 A chunky middle keyword such as “laptops under $400” is a reasonably competitive term but is less precise than long-term keywords.